slightlynybbled/mats/docs/source/pages/getting-started.rst

 implement the ``save()`` method which will accept a ``dict`` containing the key: value pairs on test completion.
 In this way, it is very easy to supply custom archive manager objects to extend the functionality of the archiving process.

+See :ref:`saving-data-label` for more information about the archive manager.